An initiative aimed at controlling drug prices that’s headed to Ohio’s November ballot has already caused much heated debate.

 The Ohio Department of Medicaid, the largest state purchaser of prescription drugs, has not conducted a financial analysis of the initiative and has taken no position.

-The measure would impact prices not just for those on Medicaid, but those who get health care through other state agencies, including developmental disability centers, prisons, state employees and retirees, and state veterans’ homes.
+The measure would impact prices not just for those on Medicaid, but those who get health care through other state agencies, including developmental disability centers, prisons, state employees, and state veterans’ homes.

 The statute would not directly impact the majority of Ohioans who get their health insurance through private purchase, from their employer or from Medicare, which is a federal program.